giantswarm/docs/src/content/ui-api/kubectl-gs/get-apps.md

 ### Get specific app

-When used with an app name as additional argument, the command will show details for a single app.
+When used with an App name as additional argument, the command will show details for a single App.
 Example:

 ```nohighlight
 kubectl gs get apps -n ab12c cert-exporter